Cell contains specific text

 Note: the SEARCH function will automatically find partial matches.

-The SEARCH function returns the position of the search string when found, and the #VALUE! error if not.
-We use this fact to test when the search string is found by using the ISNUMBER function to "catch" valid numeric positions.
+The SEARCH function returns the position of the search string when found, and the #VALUE! error if not found.
+We use this fact to test whether the search string is found by using the ISNUMBER function to "catch" valid numeric positions.

 ISNUMBER returns TRUE for numbers and FALSE for anything else.
 So, if SEARCH finds the substring, it returns the position as a number, and ISNUMBER returns TRUE.
 If SEARCH doesn't find the substring, it returns a #VALUE! error, which causes the ISNUMBER to return FALSE.